Mariajose Metcalfe, Ph.D.

 University of Louisville

-In 2024, Dr. Metcalfe joined the Department of Anatomical Sciences and Neurobiology at the University of Louisville School of Medicine as a tenure-track Assistant Professor.
-Her research program focuses on developing temporally controlled gene therapies to enhance axonal regeneration while minimizing late-onset complications.
-Her work has been recognized with funding from the NIH (R01), and the Allen Institute as a Next Generation Leader.
+In 2024, MJ joined the Department of Anatomical Sciences and Neurobiology at the University of Louisville School of Medicine as a tenure-track Assistant Professor.
+Her lab studies how temporally controlled gene-based interventions shape axonal growth, circuit remodeling, and long-term functional outcomes after neurotrauma.
+Her work is supported by the NIH (R01) and has been recognized by the Allen Institute through the Next Generation Leaders program.